Management Information: Coronavirus (COVID-19) disease reports made by employers to HSE and Local Authorities since 10 April 2020

 However, given the current priority of COVID-19, HSE is publishing, as management information, details of work-related COVID-19 reports made to the enforcing authorities under RIDDOR.
 This data, while not providing an accurate count of the absolute number of occupational COVID-19 cases in Great Britain, will provide an indicator of the numbers being reported to the enforcing authority and show how this changes over time.

 The following limitations should be borne in mind when considering the data:

 - the count comprises cases of COVID-19 in workers that are reported by employers to the enforcing authority - data is 'as-reported' by employers.
-Employers should only report diagnosed COVID-19 cases where they believe there is reasonable evidence to suggest the case was caused by occupational exposure.
-(Reports relating to non-workers, particularly to residents in care and residential homes and users of social day care services, have as far as possible been excluded as they are outside the scope of RIDDOR reporting requirements).
+(Reports made in error relating to non-workers, particularly to residents in care and residential homes, users of social day care services and students/pupils, have as far as possible been excluded as they are outside the scope of RIDDOR reporting requirements).

 - the data does not give an accurate measure of the absolute scale of occupational COVID-19 cases due to a number of factors including:

 - while reports by employers should only be made where there is reasonable evidence that the worker was exposed because of their work, the strength of evidence in reports appears variable, some reports just noting the potential for work-related exposure to have occurred

 - individual case reviews by the relevant enforcing authority may conclude that there is insufficient evidence to confirm work as the source of exposure.
 Further, some reports may be found to be general workplace concerns and so not-reportable under RIDDOR.